Northern Television (New Zealand)

-Northern Television was a New Zealand production company, which was also the first private company to broadcast legally on local television, by leasing airtime on the existing channels.
+Northern Television was a New Zealand production company.
+It was also the first private company to broadcast legally on New Zealand television by leasing airtime on the existing channels.

 History

-In the early years of national television, Television New Zealand was responsible for the television monopoly, which it had inherited from NZBC.
-On 11 December 1980, publishing company Wilson and Horton won a bid for a third television channel; this was one of the three regional television licenses granted to the newspaper industry, the other two being the Central Television Network and one for the South Island.
+In the early years of national television, TVNZ was responsible for the television monopoly which it had inherited from the NZBC.

+On 11 December 1980, publishing company Wilson & Horton won a bid for a third television channel; this was one of the three regional television licences granted to the newspaper industry, the other two being Central Television (for the lower North Island) and Southern Television (for the South Island).
 Technical training from Australia was brought in to study transmission and frequency issues to enable its broadcasts.
-NTV accepted the idea of leasing airtime to BCNZ, but such leases could not detract the plan to launch the third channel.
+NTV accepted the idea of leasing airtime to the BCNZ, but such leases could not detract the plan to launch the third channel.

 At the end of January 1981, the company was recruiting personnel to design its Auckland studios.
-The Panorama Road facilities at Panorama Road were meant to be the most technologically advanced in the country at the time, and it was planning a morning programme using unused TV Two airtime.
+The Panorama Road facilities in the Auckland suburb of Mount Wellington were meant to be the most technologically advanced in the country at the time and it was planning an early morning programme using unused TV2 airtime.
 The Labour Party spokesman for broadcasting J. J. Terris was concerned by the decision.

-Other programmes announced besides the breakfast show included game shows and similar cheap programming, preferably in the 9am to 2pm slots, which were of low priority for TVNZ.
+Other programmes announced besides the breakfast show included game shows and similar cheap programming, preferably in the 9am to 2pm slots on weekdays and 9am to 12 noon on weekends, which were of low priority for TVNZ.

 On 1 June 1981, NTV received a 31-hour tender to broadcast its programmes on the TV2 network.
-Construction work for its NZ$5,5 million studio complex continued in August.
+Construction work for its NZ$5.5 million studio complex continued in August.

-Northern Television was authorised on 11 February 1982 to broadcast one hour of programming a day on TV One, from 11am to 12pm.
-The programme, Good Morning New Zealand, was set to launch in May, while NZ$850,000 had been spend on independent productions.
-TVNZ would be responsible for the programme and the playout due to existing corporation rules covering broadcasting standards, while NTV would produce and package the material.
+Northern Television was authorised on 11 February 1982 to broadcast one hour of programming per day on TV One, from 11am to 12 noon.
+The programme, Good Morning! (originally Good Morning New Zealand), was set to launch in May, while NZ$850,000 had been spend on independent productions.
+TVNZ would be responsible for the programme and the playout due to existing BCNZ rules covering broadcasting standards while NTV would produce and package the material.
 Tina Grenville was going to be its presenter.